SMART Permission Tickets

 Identity evidence supplements — it does not replace — the FHIR party representations (see Subject Resolution).
 The same rule applies on the requester side: requester stays present, and the issuer SHALL keep it consistent with any requester_identity_evidence.

-Issuer-Attested Claims
+Profile Claims

-requester and context are issuer-attested facts.
+requester and profile claims are issuer-attested facts.
 The Data Holder uses them for local policy evaluation and audit.
 The Data Holder is not expected to repeat upstream verification steps — requester identity, delegation relationship, consent, mandate, contract — when its configured trust policy permits reliance on the issuer.
 It may still deny, narrow, require a supported fallback, or route to review when required by local policy, the selected ticket type, the subject match result, or technical capability.

 Trust in an issuer is specific to the ticket type and trust framework.
 A Data Holder might trust one issuer for patient self-access but not for delegated access, research, payer, public health, or provider-consult tickets.